kipphoward/valuenetimp/README.md

 # Valuenet form improvements
-Chrome extension that improves Valuenet site for appraisers to make working with the site easier.
+Chrome extension that improves Valuenet site for appraisers to make things easier.

 Below is a list of the improvements
-* Converts all Phone and Fax numbers from 1234567890 to (123) 456-7890
+* Convert 10-digit phone numbers from "1234567890" to "(123) 456-7890"
+* Compute the age in years by subtracting a 4-digit year from this year.

 ## Future ideas for improvements
-* Add ability to compute the age given a year
 * Add field documentation (hover help)
 * Add ability to turn featues on/off